ratnadeepb/gateway-nf/README.md

 - the gateway NF creates a ***shared memory file for each active connection*** triggered by the first packet of a new connection
 - each packet is passed to the gateway NF which creates a ***record struct by extracting IP and TCP header information***
-- the records are stored in shared the memory files corresponding to the connection to which the packet belongs.
-This ***dissassociates the data buffer from the header and prevents NFs from directly accessing packet data***
+- the records are stored in the shared memory files corresponding to the connection to which the packet belongs.
+This dissassociates the data buffer from the header and ***prevents NFs from directly accessing packet data***
 - if NFs need to change some data, like rewriting destination IP or port, then that change is sent to the ***gateway NF which will verify the changes and merge into the record***

 ## NF Bitmaps